 I'd always done really well in Geography until we started

 GCSE and the teacher changed.
 I got an E in my exams and all because I

 had no respect for the teacher and used to give him grief and then get

 Eventually he'd ask me to leave before we'd even

 started the lesson to save time later.

 What were your school reports like?

-Did you have to wear a uniform?
-If so what was it
+Did you have to wear a uniform and if so, what was it like?

 Did you have an inspiring teacher?